-To the contrary, seven studies of Caucasian populations have found no association between 5-HTTLPR and tolerability.
-One of the earliest publications examining broad SSRI tolerability by SLC6A4 genotypes demonstrated no difference in mean number of ADRs by 5-HTTLPR genotype in 36 depressed Caucasian patients treated with fluoxetine, although there were compelling associations between genotype and neuropsychiatric side effects which are covered elsewhere in this review.13 In 74 pediatric patients treated with citalopram, there was no association between 5-HTTLPR genotype and risk of individual ADRs with the exception of agitation.14 Similarly, 5-HTTLPR genotype was not associated with risk of individual ADRs (except headache after dose increase) in a study of depressed adults treated with escitalopram, though it should be noted investigators examined each of the 32 side effects individually and used a Bonferroni correction for multiple comparisons, which may lead to Type II error.15 In a study of depressed patients receiving paroxetine (n=76) 5-HTTLPR genotype was not associated with patient-reported ADRs, but the low incidence (n=4) results in extremely low power to detect differences by genotype.16 Power is not the sole reason for lack of association between 5-HTTLPR and ADRs, as null associations have been found in larger samples as well.
+On the contrary, seven studies of Caucasian populations have found no association between 5-HTTLPR and tolerability.13-19 One of the earliest publications examining broad SSRI tolerability by SLC6A4 genotypes demonstrated no difference in mean number of ADRs by 5-HTTLPR genotype in 36 depressed Caucasian patients treated with fluoxetine, although there were compelling associations between genotype and neuropsychiatric side effects which are covered elsewhere in this review.13 In 74 pediatric patients treated with citalopram, there was no association between 5-HTTLPR genotype and risk of individual ADRs with the exception of agitation.14 Similarly, 5-HTTLPR genotype was not associated with risk of individual ADRs (except headache after dose increase) in a study of depressed adults treated with escitalopram, though it should be noted that investigators examined each of the 32 side effects individually and used a Bonferroni correction for multiple comparisons, which may lead to Type II error.15 In a study of depressed patients receiving paroxetine (n=76), 5-HTTLPR genotype was not associated with patient-reported ADRs, but the low incidence (n=4) results in extremely low power to detect differences by genotype.16 Power is not the sole reason for lack of association between 5-HTTLPR and ADRs, as null associations have been found in larger samples as well.
 In 214 depressed Caucasian patients treated with various SSRIs, 5-HTTLPR genotype was not significantly associated with overall ADR incidence or any specific ADR domain, although S allele carriers had numerically higher incidence in most domains.17 A study of 234 late-life depression patients treated with SSRIs found no association between 5-HTTLPR genotype and dropout due to ADRs.18 The largest study that failed to show an association between 5-HTTLPR and ADRs or dropout rate was performed using a subset of depressed European ancestry patients treated with escitalopram in the Genome Based Therapeutic Drugs for Depression (GENDEP) project (n=450).19 In addition to these null results, we identified one study which noted a positive association between general tolerability measures and 5-HTTLPR in the opposite direction of other positive studies: the 5-HTTLPR L allele was associated with a higher ADR index in patients with depression secondary to traumatic brain injury- treated citalopram.20

 All four studies of 5-HTTLPR and general measures of SSRI tolerability are negative in Asian populations.21-24 Of note, all four studies are small (highest n=136) and 5-HTTLPR is less polymorphic in Asian populations than European populations, with roughly 80% of Asian individuals having at least 1 S allele and 60% with the S/S genotype.5 The combination of low ADR incidence (e.g., study discontinuation), paired with small sample sizes, and reduced genetic variability at this locus results in low statistical power to detect differences in individual studies of Asian populations.
 This does not necessarily mean that 5-HTTLPR is not clinically important for SSRI therapy in these populations, but much larger studies designed with a priori power calculations are needed to investigate this association.